hadakoi/cryptonite_taskphase_Aryan/TaskPhase2/Forensics/ShunyaCTF/Bluetooth For The Win.md

 ![image](https://github.com/user-attachments/assets/9b63af17-9074-4db9-82d2-6b1ae4a7088d)

-Now from this we can assume that ->
+Now from this we can assume that we are doing something in morse ->

 **Increase in volume -> - (increasing volume = longer signals), Decrease in volume -> . (decreasing volume = shorter signals), Pausing and Unpausing the audio -> whitespace**